-Potala palace will be the first thing that will make an assurance that you are in Tibet if you are starting your Tibet tour from Lhasa.
+Potala Palace will be the first thing that will make an assurance that you are in Tibet.
+If you are starting your Tibet tour from Lhasa.
 In stood towering above the old Lhasa area, which is also known as Tibetan quarter to many returning visitors.
-We will have a first glimpse when you are crossing the bridge after the Lhasa Train station.
+We will have a first glimpse when you are crossing the bridge after the Lhasa’s Train station.
 The palace will appear behind the small hill in Mid Lhasa.

 History of Potala Palace

 The Palace was built surrounding the meditation cave of King Songtsen Gampo of Seventh century Tibet.
-He is a king which unifies Tibetan tribe and adopt Buddhism as the official religion of his state.
-The location of Potala palace has now become central of Lhasa but in old days its located at the western edge of Lhasa city.
+He is a king which unifies Tibetan tribe and adopt Buddhism as the official religion.
+The location of Potala palace has now become central of Lhasa but in old days it is located at the western edge of Lhasa city.
 The palace was built on top of the Marpo Ri hill and the hill looks like an elephant in the sleeping pose.
-It is currently a biggest functional man-made structure in Tibet and it’s under UNESCO world heritage listing.
+It is currently a biggest functional man-made structure in Tibet and it’s list under UNESCO world heritage site list.

-Potala, The name derive from the name legendary adobe of Lord of compassion Avalokiteswara.
-Tibetan believes that there is a close tie between him and Tibetan, which is why we believe King Songtsen Gampo is a manifestation of the lord himself.
+Potala, The name derived from the name legendary adobe of Lord of compassion Avalokiteswara.
+Tibetan believes that there is a close tie between him and Tibetan people, which is why we believe King Songtsen Gampo is a manifestation of the Lord himself.
 It also serves as an official resident to all the Tibetan rulers how ruled Tibet from Lhasa.
 The palace is further expanded by the great fifth Dalai Lama in the 15th century.

-The Potala like any other medieval architecture is heavy at the bottom and light at the top. the thickness wall of the palace is said to be more them eight meters thick. we will see the example at the entrance of the palace.
+The Potala like any other medieval architecture is heavy at the bottom and light at the top.
+The thickness wall of the palace is said to be more them eight meters.
+We will see the example at the entrance of the palace.
 On the top, it is designed to be light and they used sticks from straw to make the wall, which gives the stability and the strength.
 The Potala Palace is a great example of Tibetan architecture in the seventh century.
 Some observer also says it has the functionality of aerodynamic against the strong wind of high altitude of Tibet.
 But I will leave this to your observation.

-Every year, thousand of devotees would donate white paint, milk, sugar and brown sugar for painting the palace.
-We used the sugar and milk in the paint. the sugar gives the function of stickiness to the pain. and the white paint is not paint using the brush rather we would flash the paint by hand in the lower section and we would use the pipe of paint the higher sections from the top.
-A daredevil would use the rope to guide the pipe from half way down on the slope of the building.
+Every year, thousands of devotees would donate white paint, milk, and sugar for the painting of the palace.
+We used the sugar and milk in the paint.
+The sugar gives the function of stickiness to the pain. and the white paint is not painted using the brush rather we would flash the paint by hand in the lower section and we would use the pipe of paint the higher sections from the top.
+A daredevil would use the rope to guide the pipe from halfway down on the slope of the building.

 Here are some of the Potala palace fun facts

-- It’s not build at one time.
-The palace was extended many times in the history.
+- It’s not built at one time.
+The palace was extended so many times in the history.

-- Milk and Sugar are use alone with another ingredient to make the paint.
+- Milk and Sugar are used with other ingredients to make the paint.

 - The palace house a many precious stones, many of which are said to be a single piece in this world